 Higashi Park (Okazaki)

-An illumination event takes place at some nights in November and December each year.
+An illumination event takes place on some nights in November and December each year.

 Higashi Park (東公園)